caro401/notes/src/content/notes/nap is a fluffy surface from raising part of fibres.md

 ---
-title: nap is a fluffy surface from raising part of fibres
+title: Nap is a fluffy surface from raising part of fibres
 pubDate: 2023-10-18 12:08
 updatedDate: 2023-10-18 12:08
 id: 20231018121075-nap-is-a-fluffy-surface-from-raising-part-of-fibres